Information for applicants

 A typical Instrumental Access shipment consists of 100-150 individual items of equipment, glassware, and consumables that have been selected by our awardees to meet their specific needs for teaching and research.

 What’s the value of a typical shipment?
-It isn’t straightforward to assess for a number of reasons: the contents of every shipment are unique; there’s no gold standard for valuation of used equipment; and prices/availability vary widely depending on where you are in the world.
+This is a complicated question for a number of reasons: the contents of every shipment are unique and highly variable; there’s no generally accepted standard for valuation of used laboratory equipment; and prices/availability vary widely depending on where you are in the world.
+For reference, however, the average replacement value of our shipments has historically been in the range of $300,000-$400,000 (USD).

 For more information about our inventory, see below.